lgbishop/qhronology/docs/source/text/theory/time-travel/quantum/D-CTCs.rst

    Deutsch's model of quantum time travel.

-The mathematical formulation of his self-consistent evolution of a quantum state through a region with a time machine is provided by requiring that any given chronology-violating (CV) system enters the CTC in the state
+The mathematical formulation of the self-consistent evolution of a quantum state through a region with a time machine is provided by requiring that any given chronology-violating (CV) system enters the CTC in the state

 .. math:: \StateCV \in \SpaceMixed(\SpaceHilbert_\CV),
    :label: eq:state_CV